ComputeCanada/magic_castle/docs/README.md

 If your DNS provider is not supported, you can manually create the records.
 Refer to the subsection [6.3](#63-unsupported-providers) for more details.

-Optionally, Magic Castle can issue with [Let's encrypt DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) a wildcard certificate of the form `*.${cluster_name}.${domain_name}`.
-Refer to the subsection [6.4](#64-wildcard-ssl-certificate) for more information.
-If no wildcard certificate is issued, the reverse proxy server Caddy will automatically issue one certificate per virtual host.

 ### 6.1 Cloudflare